-We were also fortunate to inherit from GGP the legacies of two other iconic entrepreneurs—George Mitchell and Jim Rouse.
+We were also fortunate to inherit the legacies of two other iconic entrepreneurs—George Mitchell and Jim Rouse.
 George Mitchell, largely considered to be one of the pioneers in the fracking industry, had the foresight in the 1960s to acquire tens of thousands of acres of land in Texas that would ultimately become the master planned community known as The Woodlands.
 Jim Rouse, regarded as the grandfather of the master planned community business, founded Columbia, Maryland—one of the country’s first master planned communities.
 We have been motivated and inspired by their larger-than-life accomplishments as we work purposefully to execute our plans, leaving our own mark on the next generation.
 Their values are a source of inspiration to us in our work today.

 Ours is a long-term business, where success is measured over decades, not in quarters.
 Building communities with an eye towards the future requires a simultaneous respect for the past and an expansive viewpoint that encompasses a full understanding of our industry and the world at large.
 Given the immense opportunity—and the responsibility—provided by our unique business model, we take a comprehensive look at issues of resiliency, sustainability, technological and design innovation, product advancement, current market analysis and future lifestyle trends.

 The key to expert placemaking is the ability to successfully translate one’s vision into reality.
 Our portfolio of award-winning assets is built upon a relentless attention to detail and an excellence in execution that continue to place our communities among the top-ranked and best-selling in the nation.
-Since our company’s inception, we have developed, acquired, or are currently in development of more than 12 million square feet of commercial properties including 3,698 multi-family units, 975 hotel keys, 1,408 self-storage units, 6.3 million square feet of office, 3.3 million square feet of retail and over 2,100 condo units.
+Since our company’s inception, we have developed, acquired, or are in development of more than 15 million square feet of commercial properties including 3,698 multi-family units, 975 hotel keys, 1,408 self-storage units, 6.3 million square feet of office, 3.3 million square feet of retail and over 2,100 condo units.